input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Certificates

-Certificates (or equivalently quorum of votes in a round) have an impact on the chain selection process as they change the weight.
+Certificates (or equivalently quorum of votes in a round) have an impact on the chain selection process as they change the weight:

 * Sending a certificate is equivalent to sending a quorum of votes.
     * Once a node sees a quorum, it can create and diffuse a certificate so it no longer needs to send any more votes for the round.